frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 1. **Capacity**: the non-transferrable utility token which can be used only to pay for certain Frequency transactions.
 1. **Account**: a Frequency System Account controlled by a private key and addressed by a public key, having at least a minimum balance (currently 0.01 FRQCY).
 1. **Stake** (verb): to lock some amount of a token against transfer for a period of time in exchange for some reward.
 1. **RewardEra**: the time period (TBD in blocks or Capacity Epochs) that Staking Rewards are based upon.
+RewardEra is to distinguish it easily from Substrate's staking pallet Era.
 1. **Staking Reward**: a per-RewardEra share of a staking reward pool of FRQCY tokens for a given staking account.
 1. **Reward Pool**:  a fixed amount of FRQCY that can be minted for rewards each RewardEra and distributed to stakers.

 ## Staking Token Rewards

 ### StakingAccountDetails updates
-We add a new field, `last_rewarded_at`, to keep track of the last time rewards were claimed for this Staking Account.
+New fields are added.
+The field `last_rewarded_at` is to keep track of the last time rewards were claimed for this Staking Account.
 MaximumCapacity staking accounts MUST always have the value `None` for `last_rewarded_at`.
 This should be the default value also.
 `MaximumCapacity` is also the default value for `staking_type` and should map to 0.
+Finally, `stake_change_unlocking`, a BoundedVec is added which tracks the chunks of when a staking account has changed targets for some amount of funds.
 ```rust
 pub struct StakingAccountDetails {
     pub active: BalanceOf<T>,